Top of mind

 Academic courses in the instrumental and vocal music departments include Choir, Guitar, African American Music, Jazz, Chamber Music, Band, Orchestra and Advanced Placement Music Theory.
 Opportunities in the Vocal Music Department include performing in groups such as the A Cappella Choir, Heights Singers, Barbershoppers and Men’s and Women’s Chorus.
 Many pieces performed by the groups include movement and dance routines in addition to singing.

 Instrumental Music students can play in entry level bands and symphony or audition for the more skilled groups, including the Heights High Symphony, Symphonic Winds Band, Jazz Combo and Jazz Ensemble.
-Other groups include Concert Orchestra, Concert Band, Symphonic Band, and Marching Band, each of which is open to all students.
+Other groups include Concert Orchestra, Concert Band, Symphonic Band, and Marching Band.

 - AFS Intercultural Programs